-So, without further ado, here are a few great places for glasses of wine to celebrate après-ski (or après-anything, really) around Salt Lake City and Park City.
+So, without further ado, here are a few great places for glasses of wine to celebrate après-ski (or après-anything, really) around Salt Lake City, Park City and Ogden.

 Ask about a wine bar in Salt Lake, and the first place a resident will point you toward is BTG Wine Bar.
 And they’re not wrong.
 Step into the dark-wooded restaurant with wine glass chandeliers to taste wine by the glass (BTG = By The Glass), in wine flights or order in full bottles.
 Whether you want to taste a rare vintage Rioja or just sip on an easy Cava, you’re in luck—there’s something for everyone here.
 The sommelier, Louis Koppel, is often on the floor and can help you make any and all selections.
 Plus, the food hails from the delicious Caffe Molise, which means you could stick to a classic charcuterie board, or send it into a full Italian meal while sipping.